d2ski/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk newstepshist](figure/newstepshist.png)

-### Calculate and report the mean and median total number of steps taken per day
+*5. Calculate and report the mean and median total number of steps taken per day*

 ```r
 mean(new.data1$total) -> new.tstepsmean